 So this year, take time to be awe-inspired and focused on the heart of Christmas.
 We should be amazed and overcome with gratitude when recognizing the gift of Jesus Christ.

+Okay, it’s your turn.
 Under comments, please name your favorite Christmas movie or chick flick.
 More importantly, share some of the ways you and your family keep Jesus in Christmas.
-Of course, don’t forget the devotions.
-The Word of the Week is “Listen.”
-It is surprising how much the Bible has to say about this important act of love to others.
-The children are reviewing 2 Samuel and their devotional focuses on true repentance.